Structured Text Tutorial to Expand Your PLC Programming Skills

 The first thing you should learn is the structure or the syntax of Structured Text.
 When you understand the structure, you will understand how the flow of your program works.

 Starting with the example above, you can see that the whole program begins with PROGRAM and ends with END_PROGRAM.
 Everything in between is your PLC program.
 These two words are the delimiting keywords for program declarations.
 More on keywords later.

 Don’t be confused about the END_PROGRAM, because your program won’t end completely here.
 When the PLC reaches the END_PROGRAM the PLC scan cycle will start over again, and your program will repeat itself.

 This is just like ladder logic or any other PLC programming language – it will run over and over again.
-And if you are used to programming microcontrollers, the PROGRAM/END_PROGRAM will be similar to the infinite loop in C.
+And if you are used to programming microcontrollers like the Arduino UNO, the PROGRAM/END_PROGRAM will be similar to the infinite loop in C.

 One thing to add here is that, when you are programming in Structured Text, you will often not use the PROGRAM/END_PROGRAM construct.
 It will already be done by the PLC programming software, and the code you have to write, is what you want inside that construct.

 The flow control of PLC programs written in Structured Text is the same as in ladder logic: execute one line at a time.

 The syntax of a programming language is the definition of how it is written.
 To be more precise, what symbols is used to give the language its form and meaning.